-Fast forward to the beginning of 2021, and Miami Valley Meals is now our nonprofit’s major focus, with over 4,500 meals produced weekly from recovered Foodbank food for distribution through organizations that feed the hungry.
+Miami Valley Meals is now our nonprofit’s major focus with over 4,500 meals produced weekly from recovered Foodbank food for distribution through organizations that feed the hungry.
 This would not have been possible without support from a coalition of established local nonprofits combating food insecurity.
 This group of partnering organizations helped us acquire major funding, enabling us to scale up and feed more people.

 As our operations expanded, so did our leadership team: Paula Joyce, Daryl Adkins and Bonnie Baker-Tattershall joined our board.

 Our production, operations and administrative staff at Miami Valley Meals are second to none.
 They work hard to provide chef-prepared meals that are both delicious and nutritious.
 Not only do we adhere to strict USDA standards, but we are ServSafe Certified, and we follow an extensive HAACP plan.

 We hold our history close to our hearts as we stride with unwavering dedication to our mission and the people we serve.
 We appreciate our supporters and partners who have joined us in our ongoing efforts to address food insecurity in the Miami Valley.

 Miami Valley Meals Board Members include citizens with experience in culinary arts, business, and education.